webdriverio/webdriverio/docs/RunProgrammatically.md

 node test.js
 ```

-this should output the following:
+This should output the following:

 ```sh
 Title was: WebdriverIO · Next-gen WebDriver test framework for Node.js
 ```

 Yay, Congratulations!
-You've just run your automation script with WebdriverIO.
+You’ve just run your automation script with WebdriverIO.